15 Steps to Buying a House in California

 We can’t always predict what the future holds — let’s be honest, we probably didn’t see ourselves locked down because of a pandemic or foresee the crazy real estate market that followed.

-To get started on evaluating your financial situation, take a look at your credit score and determine where you land on the scale between poor and excellent.
-Typically, the better the score, the greater your chances are of qualifying for an affordable mortgage.
+To get started on evaluating your financial situation, take a look at your credit score and determine where it lands on the scale between poor and excellent.
+Typically, the better the score, the greater your chances of qualifying for an affordable mortgage.
 If you find that your score could use some improvement, consider disputing any errors on your credit report, paying down some of your debt, or settling any accounts that are in collections.

-Del Real says it’s important to understand the reason you’re buying a home — to gain needed space, as an investment, with future needs in mind — and to “make sure you buy within your means,” but “if the right property comes along and it’s the one that you really want and it’s the neighborhood that you need within your price point, then you go for it!”
+Del Real says it’s important to understand the reason you’re buying a home — to gain needed space, as an investment, or with future needs in mind — and to “make sure you buy within your means.”
+But, he adds, “If the right property comes along and it’s the one that you really want and it’s the neighborhood that you need within your price point, then you go for it!”

 2. Determine how much you can afford